JoyTaribagshaw/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse to let me write this
+- I would like to thank the Microverse to let me write this.
+- I would like to ackowledge Nelson Sakwa the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>